YDK-Solutions/ydk/sdk/go/core/docsgen/api/types/ydk_types.rst

 .. function:: SetParent(entity, parent Entity)

     SetParent sets the given :ref:`Entity <types-entity>` parent field to the given parent :ref:`Entity <types-entity>`

     :param entity: An instance of :ref:`Entity <types-entity>`

+.. function:: SetAllParents(entity Entity)

+    The function sets Parent field in all children recursively starting from the given :ref:`Entity <types-entity>`

+    :param entity: An instance of :ref:`Entity <types-entity>`